layo02/Deep-Learning-Hardware-Benchmark/README.md

 # Deep-Learning-Hardware-Benchmark

+## Introduction
-This repository contains my proposed implementation for benchmarking to evaluate whether a setup of hardware is feasible for deep learning projects.
+This repository contains the proposed implementation for benchmarking to evaluate whether a setup of hardware is feasible for deep learning projects.

+This project is the collaboration between Aalto University and RMIT Vietnam.

 ## Scope